 After I’ve spent four days in Rome, I’ve realised it is not an easy city.
 You can feel it has its own problems.
 But it is an eternal city!
 The one that will always inspire people and the one in which they will always be coming back.
 So, read about it before you’ll go, buy the tickets for museums and archaeological sights in advance and if possible get a guide!
 And then just enjoy it.

 And throw a coin in the Trevi Fountain, so you’re sure you’ll come back again!

 *At the end I really wanted to recommend Angel Tours and the great tours we had with them in Rome.
-I am not related to them and this is not a sponsored post, I am just genuinely amazed with their work, great guides we had and a professional approach they have.
+I am not related to them, and this is not a sponsored post, I am just genuinely amazed by their work, great guides we had and a professional approach they have.
 So, a big shout-out here for the Angel Tours!
-Thanks for a lovely time we had in Rome with you!
+Thanks for the lovely time we had in Rome with you!